AmiraWalid1/printf/README.md

-This is the readme of printf project
+This is the readme of printf project.